 Moreover, a server network that is geographically diverse may ensure faster connections as well.
 If you can use a server that is relatively close to your actual location, then data transfer rates will improve.
 On the other hand, if it’s your intention to spoof your location to access geo-restricted sites, then it helps to have a good selection of servers located around the world.

-It’s for reasons like these that the more popular VPNs like ExpressVPN and NordVPN have extensive server networks that include thousands of servers in hundreds of locations.
+It’s for reasons like these that the more popular VPNs like NordVPN has extensive server networks that include thousands of servers in hundreds of locations.
 In fact, it’s so many that they boast about the number of servers they have and how diverse their locations are.